balderdashy/sails-docs/concepts/ORM/Validations.md

 Then when you call `.create()` _or_ `.update()`, this value can be set to any valid email address (like "santa@clause.com") OR as empty string ("").
 However, you wouldn't be able to set it to `null`, because that would violate the type safety restriction imposed by `type: 'string'`.

+> To make this attribute accept `null` (for example, if you are working with a pre-existing database), change it to `type: 'json'`.
+Normally you'd also want to add `isString: true`-- but since, in this example, we already enforce `isEmail: true`, there's no need to do so.
+>
+> A more advanced feature to keep in mind is that, depending on your database, you can also choose to take advantage of [`columnType`](TODO) to inform Sails / Waterline which column type to define during auto-migrations (if relevant).

 ##### Example: Required star rating